 I am a traveler and a pioneer both by nature and experience.
 I was born in 1959 in Kansas City, Missouri and raised in Tulsa, Oklahoma.
 My father is a very well-known and accomplished ophthalmologist, pioneering vision in the fields of lens implant and corneal lens transplant surgeries.
 My mother pioneered various social programs which aided pre-school children and their mothers. home-bound seniors, and the elderly unable to care for themselves.
 Through their support, I have traveled around the world including North America, much of Europe, parts of Africa, as well as China and Japan.
 On our first trip out of the USA, I was nine years old and can still vividly remember this journey to Africa and Europe.
 My longest journeys were two one-year stays in Japan, one year in Tokyo and one year in Hiroshima.
-My most recent trip abroad was a visit to the Cook Islands.
+Several years ago I visited the Cook Islands and most recently have been to Japan.

 I came to the Akashic Records indirectly.
 At the time, in my 30s, I was involved in a new journey, a journey to understand me.
 Like all of us, I had encountered, over my life, events that were difficult and traumatizing.
 I was trying to understand who I was and who I might become.
 I was trying to let go of what I no longer needed, trying to move toward a sense of peace and freedom.
 I found that traditional religious and medical approaches did not bring relief nor provide support to whatever seemed to be unfolding within me as I traveled this inner road.
 Instead I found relief in what we call alternative but what felt to me to be normal.
 I believe that part of the reason I was able to claim this path was because of my early travels where normal did not look like where I grew up.
 I had become accustomed to feeling connection within the unknown.
 Japan, China, Africa, Europe may not look like Tulsa, Oklahoma, but the people I met felt like friends that I would know anywhere.
 My spiritual journey became the same, guided by the feelings of connection even within the unknown.